Scaling dynamics of the ultracold Bose gas: Applications

 \section{Applications}

+Our aim is to verify that the scaling GPE reproduces well-known behavior of the GPE, and discuss some interesting special cases that may be easily described by the scaling GPE.

-To test the formalism, we consider two special cases: free expansion of an ideal gas with anisotropic initial confinement, and a highly prolate system in the Thomas-Fermi regime.
-We also identify a regime of linear self-similar expansion, confirmed with numerical simulations.
+We initially proceed numerically: we simulate the free expansion of an ideal gas with anisotropic initial confinement, and a highly prolate system in the Thomas-Fermi regime.
+We consider applying a strong parabolic antitrapping potential to extract the position distribution.
+Finally, we consider the situation relevant to quantum turbulence experimental measurements~\cite{henn_emergence_2009}, by considering conditions where an anisotropic initial state can evolve while preserving its aspect ratios.

+In the following we solve the first order system of equations using the DifferentialEquations.jl~\cite{rackauckas_differentialequations.jl_2017} package written in Julia~\cite{bezanson_julia_2017}, and plot the results using Makie.jl~\cite{danisch_makiejl_2021}.